Sustainability Committee: Policy and General Recommendations

 4. Recycle extra handouts at or after the meeting.

 5. Choose restaurants that source their products locally and sustainably.

-6. Assist with recycling and other sustainability efforts at the meeting; contact the chair of the Ad Hoc Committee on Sustainability to volunteer.
+6. Assist with recycling and other sustainability efforts at the meeting; contact the chair of the committee, Phil Duker, to volunteer.

 Recommendations for minimizing paper use have been developed in coordination with recommendations for accessibility.
 Click here for the sustainability and accessibility recommendations.

 SMT Administration Guidelines

 The Executive Director will include the following preference clause in our Conference Request for Proposals (RFP):

 The Society for Music Theory gives preference to venues that are accessible by public transport from the airport and located within a downtown core or accessible by public transport to it.
 The Society for Music Theory also gives preference to venues that have active and ongoing sustainability programs and policies.
 Specifically, preference is given to facilities that have programs for conservation of energy and water, reducing and recycling solid waste, reducing the use of harmful chemicals, and improving indoor air quality.